Mohammad Natsir: Early career

 While still in high school, Natsir became involved in journalism.
 In 1929 he wrote two articles published in the Algemeen Indische Dagblad, entitled "Qur'an en Evangelie" ("The Quran and the Evangelicals") and "Muhammad als Profeet" ("Muhammad as the Prophet").
-He also collaborated with other thinkers to publish the newspaper Pembela Islam (Defenders of Islam) from 1929 to 1935, and wrote extensively about his views on the religion for Pandji Islam (Banner of Islam), Pedoman Masyarakat (Guide for the People), and Al-Manār (The Torch).
-Aside from writing, Natsir founded Pendidikan Islam (Islamic Education), a private school, in 1930; the school was shut down after the Japanese occupation of Indonesia.
+He also collaborated with other thinkers to publish the newspaper Pembela Islam (Defenders of Islam) from 1929 to 1935 and wrote extensively about his views on the religion for Pandji Islam (Banner of Islam), Pedoman Masyarakat (Guide for the People), and Al-Manār (The Torch).
+Aside from writing, Natsir founded Pendidikan Islam (Islamic Education), a private school, in 1930; the school was shut down after the Japanese occupation of the Dutch East Indies.

 Natsir began to associate with well-known scholars of Islam like Agus Salim, and in the mid-1930s he took Salim's place in discussing the relationship between Islam and the state with future-president Sukarno.
 In 1938, he enrolled as a member of Partai Islam Indonesia (The Indonesian Islamic Party), and became the chairman of the Bandung branch from 1940 until 1942.
 He was also employed as the Bandung Bureau Head of Education until 1945.
 During the Japanese occupation, he joined Majelis Islam A'la Indonesia (changed to Majelis Syura Muslimim Indonesia later), and became one of its chairmen from 1945 until the party was banned.

-Prime Minister of Indonesia
+Prime ministership

 After the Proclamation of Indonesian Independence, he became a Central Indonesian National Committee member.
-On 3 April 1950, he proposed a motion called Mosi Integral Natsir, that united Indonesia after an agreement which divided Indonesia to seventeen states.
-Soon afterwards, he became prime minister, influenced by his role as the head of Masyumi.
+On 3 April 1950, he proposed a motion called Mosi Integral Natsir, that united Indonesia after an agreement that divided Indonesia into seventeen states.
+Soon afterward, he became prime minister, influenced by his role as the head of Masyumi.
 He served until 1951.

-Post-Prime Ministership
+Post-prime ministership

 In the Guided Democracy era, he opposed the government and joined the Revolutionary Government of the Republic of Indonesia.
 As a result, he was arrested and imprisoned in Malang from 1962 until 1964.
 He was released by the New Order government in July 1966.

 After his release from prison, Natsir became increasingly involved with organizations related to Islam, including the Majlis Ta'sisi Rabitah Alam Islami and Majlis Ala al-Alami lil Masjid, both in Mecca, the Oxford Centre for Islamic Studies in England, and the World Muslim Congress in Karachi, Pakistan.

-Death

-In New Order era, he formed Yayasan Dewan Dakwah Islamiyah Indonesia.
+In New Order era, he formed the Indonesian Islamic Propagation Council.
 He also criticized government policy, like when he signed the Petisi 50 (Petition of Fifty) on 5 May 1980, which caused him to be banned from going overseas.

+Death and legacy

 He died on 14 March 1993 in Jakarta.
+In 1980, he received an award from the King Faisal Foundation.
+In academics, he received a doctorate honorary degree from the Islamic University of Lebanon in 1967 for literature.
+In 1991, he also received an honorary doctorate from Universiti Kebangsaan Malaysia and Universiti Sains Malaysia for Islamic ideas.
+On 10 November 2008, he was honoured as a national hero of Indonesia.
+According to Bruce Lawrence, Natsir was "the most prominent politician favoring Islamic reform."